malensek/3RVX-www/src/docs/osd-settings.md

 Volume Limiter
 : This option prevents 3RVX from raising the volume past a specified limit.
 Note that when this option is applied, the limit becomes the new "100%" volume level as reported by 3RVX.

+Force volume limit
+: Forcing a volume limit prevents changes that occur outside 3RVX (other applications, the system volume slider, etc).
+This is achieved by detecting changes above the limit and resetting the volume level.